Flickering Multi-Armed Bandits: Performance Guarantees

 \subsection{Regret for FMAB with Edge-Markovian Graphs}

-We now analyze the algorithm in the edge-Markovian model with parameters $\theta = (n, \alpha, \beta)$, where the graph $G_t$ evolves from $G_{t-1}$.
-This setting introduces a non-trivial analytical challenge not present in the i.i.d. case: the learner's walk and the environment's evolution are two coupled stochastic processes.
+We next analyze the algorithm under Edge-Markovian evolution, where the graph $G_t$ evolves from its preceding configuration $G_{t-1}$.
+This setting introduces a fundamental analytical challenge: the agent's walk and the environment's evolution are coupled stochastic processes.
+Because the graph evolves as the learner moves, the target stationary distribution $\pi_t$ becomes a moving target.

-The core difficulty is that the learner's lazy random walk (from Section \ref{sec:algorithm}) is attempting to mix on the \emph{current} graph $G_t$, but the graph itself is evolving.
-The walk's target stationary distribution, $\pi_t$, is a \emph{moving target}.

-\paragraph{The ``Two Speeds" Challenge.} Our analysis (detailed in Appendix \ref{sec:app-markovian}) shows that tracking is possible only if the learner's walk mixes \emph{faster} than the graph's structure drifts. \begin{itemize} \item \textbf{Walk Speed:} The walk's mixing speed at any time $t$ is $\gamma_t$, which varies as the graph evolves.
-Our analysis establishes that under typicality, this speed has a uniform lower bound (a ``floor"), $\gamma_0 = \Omega(1)$ (Lemma \ref{lem:cheeger-gamma}).
-The analysis relies on this guaranteed \emph{minimum} speed. \item \textbf{Drift Speed:} The graph's drift speed is the rate at which $\pi_t$ changes, quantified by $\varepsilon_{\max} \triangleq \sup_t \|\pi_{t+1}-\pi_t\|_{\mathrm{TV}}$ (Lemma \ref{lem:tv-drift}). \end{itemize} For the walk to successfully cover all $n$ nodes before the graph re-wires, the graph must be sufficiently ``sticky.''
-This intuition is formalized by a stickiness condition (Corollary \ref{cor:slow-flip-zeta}), which links the two speeds and reveals that the edge disappearance rate $\beta$ must be scaled by the graph size: $\beta \le O(1/n)$.
+\paragraph{The ``Two Speeds" Challenge.} Our analysis (detailed in Appendix \ref{sec:app-markovian}) reveals that successful learning is possible only if the learner's walk mixes faster than the graph's structure drifts.
+We characterize this requirement through two competing quantities: the (i) walk speed $\gamma_t$, which admits a uniform lower bound $\gamma_0 = \Omega(1)$ under typicality (Lemma \ref{lem:cheeger-gamma}), and the (ii) drift speed $\varepsilon_{\max}$ (Lemma \ref{lem:tv-drift}), which quantifies the maximum per-step variation in the stationary law $\pi_t$.
+To ensure the agent can visit all $n$ arms before the topology re-wires, the graph must be sufficiently sticky.
+This intuition is formalized by our stickiness condition (Corollary \ref{cor:slow-flip-zeta}), which reveals that the edge disappearance rate must scale with the graph size such that $\beta \le O(1/n)$.